FAQ

 Flight time from Maun to Khwai Airstrip is approximately 35 minutes; with an hour’s drive into camp.

-Tsau Hills is approximately 230kms from Maun Airport and takes approximately three and a half hours by road.
+Great Tsau Hill is approximately 230kms from Maun Airport and takes approximately three and a half hours by road.

 Helicopter transfers to and from the trails are also available.